Southern California Rollout

 The bigger picture

-County-by-county rollout is not a limitation.
+A focused county launch is not a limitation.
 It is a strategy.

 It reflects what PokerMeet is trying to build: a trusted, host-led network of better recurring private games.